Mortimer Wheeler: British Academy and UNESCO

-Final years: 1970–76
+Final years: 1970–1976

 During his final years, Wheeler remained involved in various activities, for instance sitting on the advisory panel of the Antiquity journal and the Management Committee of the Royal Archaeological Institute.
 In March 1971, the archaeologist Barry Cunliffe and a number of his undergraduate students at the University of Southampton organised a conference on the subject of "The Iron Age and its Hillforts" to celebrate Wheeler's eightieth birthday.
 Wheeler attended the event, whose conference proceedings were published as a festschrift for the octogenarian.
 In spring 1973, Wheeler returned to BBC television for two episodes of the archaeology-themed series Chronicle in which he discussed his life and career.
 The episodes were well received, and Wheeler became a close friend of the show's producer, David Collison.
+1974 saw Wheeler appear in a series of six BBC TV interviews with presenter and broadcaster Magnus Magnusson called "Sir Mortimer and Magnus" during which he talked anecdotally about his life and work.